Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+* **WHO AM I ?**

 Zerui Cheng is a junior-year undergrad student majoring in Computer Science in Tsinghua University.
 He is a member of Yao Class, an undergraduate honor program founded by Turing Award winner Andrew Chi-Chih Yao.

+* **THEORY: SCIENTIFIC RESEARCH**

 His research interests include blockchain, cryptocurrencies and algorithms, aiming on building a more secure and more energy-efficient blockchain system.
 Since sophomore-year, he has been advised by Prof. Zhixuan Fang to conduct undergrad-level research, and he is the co-first author of a research paper currently in submission.

+* **PRACTICE: COMPETITIVE PROGRAMMING**

 He is also an expertised and proud competitive programmer with notable achievements, where randomized algorithms and optimization of search algorithms are his most proficient skills.
 He has won a Gold Medal in ICPC (International Collegiate Programming Contest) Regional, a Silver Medal in ICPC East Continental Final of Asia and two Gold Medals in CCPC (Chinese Collegiate Programming Contest).
-And he ranks 16/182781 worldwide (and 2nd in China) on the well-reputed programming platform Hackerrank <https://www.hackerrank.com/leaderboard>.
+And he ranks 16/182781 worldwide (and 2nd in China) on the well-reputed programming platform Hackerrank, where you can access the leaderboard <https://www.hackerrank.com/leaderboard> for more details.
 Besides, he is also an experienced problem setter for competitive programming contests.
-He is the main author of Codeforces Round #447 <https://codeforces.com/contest/894>, the author of several problems of the Programming Contest of Tsinghua University, and he is fortunate to be a member of the problem setting committee of NOI (Chinese National Olympiad in Informatics) in 2021.
+He is the main author of Codeforces Round #447 (the link to which is <https://codeforces.com/contest/894>) , the author of several problems of the Programming Contest of Tsinghua University, and he is fortunate to be a member of the problem setting committee of NOI (Chinese National Olympiad in Informatics) in 2021.

+* **CURRICULUM VITAE (CV)**

 {{< icon name="download" pack="fas" >}}  {{< staticref "uploads/CV.pdf" "newtab" >}}You can download my CV here :){{< /staticref >}}.